brson/the-end-of-unsafety/script.md

 it to, for use cases we haven't thought of yet.
 As an example, the Rust standard library assumes allocations will succeed.
 This is a simplifying assumption that is reasonable for most classes of software.
-But Rust is flexible enough that ambitious developers can build their own library stack to accomplish whatever they want, and we expect that flexibility to be a major advantage.
+But some application domains, particularly in the embedded and kernel worlds, want more control over their allocation, and we expect to make that possible.

 The Rust standard library itself is quite small, providing core data structures and operating system abstractions.
 Everything else is